 - Ground contours where appropriate.

 In addition, where applicable to the type of development:

 - Practical and accessible location of bins, service areas, garages, sheds, washing lines and the location of external features such as heat pumps and satellite dishes.

-- Where a landscape strip is required, the width excludes the provision of kerbs or edging, i.e. a 600 millimetre planting strip must have a minimum width of soil available of 600 millimetre.
+Where a landscape strip is required, the width excludes the provision of kerbs or edging, i.e. a 600 millimetre planting strip must have a minimum width of soil available of 600 millimetres.